-We use avant garde approaches to writing and art making that allow an unprecedented degree of self-expression to people (particularly homeless people and older people including those living with dementia) who are often marginalised.
-To have a voice and be acknowledged is a powerful need in all people and by helping achieve this we boost self-esteem and well-being and promote understanding in wider society.
+We use experimental writing and art to help self-expression.
+We work with communities who are often marginalised, homeless people and older people, including those living with dementia.
+To have a voice and be heard is a powerful human need.
+By helping to achieve this we boost people’s well-being and promote understanding in wider society.

 2015-17 our project The Homeless Library launched at The Houses of Parliament and the Southbank.
 Stitching the Wars continued our sequence of embroidered history quilts, with exhibitions 2016-17 across Derbyshire, the project received a Foundation Derbyshire Award.
 We presented evidence to an Arts and Health All Party Round Table at The House of Lords in 2016 and helped launch the subsequent major report in 2017.